Towards Healthcare

 • Europe is estimated to grow at the fastest rate in the market during the forecast period.

-• By drug type, the biological segment held a dominant presence in the market in 2024.
+• By drug type, the biological segment held a dominant presence in the market by 55% in 2025.

 • By drug type, the non-biological segment is expected to grow at a significant rate in the coming years.

-• By therapy, the oncology segment held the largest share of the market in 2024.
+• By therapy, the oncology segment held the largest share of the market by 35% in 2025.

 • By therapy, the neurology segment is estimated to grow at the fastest rate in the market during the forecast period.

-• By distribution, the hospital pharmacies segment was dominant in the market in 2024.
+• By distribution, the hospital pharmacies segment was dominant in the market by 50% in 2025.

 • By distribution, the online pharmacies segment is estimated to grow at a significant CAGR during the predicted timeframe.